The Bright Data Alternative

 Where Bright Data Falls Short.

-None of these matter if you're a large enterprise that needs the biggest network on Earth and a signed MSA.
-But for a team that just needs fast, clean Google SERPs without a procurement cycle, they stack up into far more weight than the job calls for.
+None of these matter if you need Bright Data's full proxy, dataset, compliance, and enterprise stack.
+But for a team that just needs fast, clean Google SERPs, they can add more surface area than the job calls for.

 Moving Off Bright Data, Step by Step.

-There's no big rewrite and no migration weekend — and no sales call.
+There's no big rewrite and no migration weekend.
 Most teams have DataBlue running next to Bright Data in an afternoon, then flip the switch once they've watched the output line up.

 Grab a Free Key

-Sign up and get 1,000 credits instantly — no card, no sales call, no MSA.
-That's 1,000 real Google SERPs to test with.
+Sign up and get 1,000 one-time signup credits with no card.
 Drop your DataBlue key next to your Bright Data zone credentials in your environment file.
 Nothing else changes yet.

 Replace the Proxy Zone

-Swap the superproxy string and zone credentials for a single client.search() call against api.datablue.dev/v1/search, and read organic, ads, and people_also_ask straight off the top level.
-Diff it against your Bright Data response — the same data is there, already parsed and unwrapped.
+Swap the superproxy string and zone credentials for a single request to api.datablue.dev/v1/data/google/serp, and read organic, ads, and people_also_ask straight off the top level.
+Diff it against your Bright Data response; the same data is there, already parsed and unwrapped.

 Flip the Switch

 Once the output checks out, swap the endpoint in production and let your Bright Data commit wind down.
-Since credits never expire, there's no balance to burn — you start saving the $500 floor from the very first request.
+Monthly plan credits reset each billing period, and top-up credits do not expire.

 When Bright Data Still Wins.